DusanZigic/DREENA-A/README.md

                be dsigma/d(pT^2), so these distributions need to be modified;
                to avoid modifying different parameters that are hard-coded, initial pT distribution for heavy flavour should be in the range of 1GeV to at least 200GeV and for light flavour from 1GeV to at least 450GeV;
+               for most distributions pT step of 1GeV seems to be sufficient;

 b) temperature evolution